 “Then let’s assume their sonar is of fairly fuckin’ average quality.
 After all, I’m pretty sure they lost us on the tablemount like that.”

-“They may have also just assumed we sunk then.”
+“They may have also just assumed we sunk back then.”

-“Well, unless you have a better fuckin’ idea…”
+“Well, unless you have a better fuckin’ idea . . .”

 “I do not,” said Hemi, as another ping hit them.
 He turned back to his work on the sonar unit.